Winegrowing

 Management and internal communication

-The key role of local management
+The key role of frontline management

 Setting up internal communication tools